MIRAGE: Exploring How Large Language Models Perform in Complex Social Interactive Environments: Conclusion

 \section{Conclusion}

-This paper introduces MIRAGE and four evaluation methods—TII, CIC, ICI and SCI—to evaluate LLMs from multiple perspectives.
-The experimental results indicate that the current LLM-based Agents, whether open-source or proprietary, can be improved in handling highly complex social scenarios similar to MIRAGE.
+This paper presents MIRAGE and four evaluation methods (TII, CIC, ICI, SCI) for LLMs.
+Results show that both open-source and proprietary LLM-based Agents still struggle with complex social scenarios like those in MIRAGE.